MarioniLab/scTeachingMaterials/basic/answers.md

 The original study used _HTSeq_ to assign reads to genes to obtain gene counts in each cell.
 It's worth pointing out that _HTSeq_ puts some gunk at the end of the count matrix, e.g., number of unassigned reads.
-We throw these out because they're not counts for actual genes.

 ```r